 (Ti sei perso, viaggiatore?
 Se stai cercando questa pagina in italiano, puoi trovarla QUI!)

-Deep-sea mermaids (Abyssugens hispida) are sentient creatures that inhabit the deep sea, unable to survive naturally at low pressures, especially long periods out of the water.
+Deep-sea merfolk (Abyssugens hispida), sometimes written as deepsea merfolk or deepsea siren, are sentient creatures that inhabit the abyssal zone, unable to survive naturally at low pressures, especially long periods out of the water.

 Despite their misleading name, deep-sea mermaids are not part of the merfolk family, although deep-sea mermaids were once mistakenly classified as Maregens hispida.